plewis/plewis.github.io/phylogenetics/lab-svdquartets.md

 :large_blue_diamond: On your laptop, open a browser and navigate to the [RAxML](https://cme.h-its.org/exelixis/web/software/raxml/) web site.

+:large_blue_diamond: Click on the "Source Code" link in the DOWNLOAD section on the left.
+This will take you to the RAxML GitHub site.

 :large_blue_diamond: On the right side of the GitHub page, you will see a "Releases" section.
 Click on the "Latest" link (this was v8.2.13 at the time of this writing):

 :large_blue_diamond: Copy the link address for _Source code (tar.gz)_